 Psalm 52 & Proverbs 21

-Within Psalm 52 & Proverbs 21, it talks about the “uglies” we have stored in our heart.
+Within my thoughts on Psalm 52 & Proverbs 21, it talks about the “uglies” we have stored in our heart.
 I have those uglies and as the Lord is refining me…He is cleaning out those parts.
 It is painful.

 1 Why do you boast about your crimes, great warrior?